 Do you remember the first time you held your baby in your arms?
 It was probably an experience you will never forget, right?
-Surely you remember your doctor, nurse, or mom telling you to be careful with his head.
+Surely you remember your doctor, nurse, or mom telling you to be careful with their head.
 All newborns have little control of their heads because their neck muscles are weak and they haven’t developed the motor skills needed to support their head.
-After a few months your baby will acquire this key ability!
+So, when do babies start holding their head up?
+Keep reading!

-One of the first and most important physical challenges your baby will face is learning to support his head and develop the neck muscles to do it.
+One of the first and most important physical challenges your baby will face is learning to support their head and develop the neck muscles to do it.
 The acquisition of this skill is crucial since it will lay the foundation for other physical milestones like rolling over, sitting, crawling, and walking.
-Moreover, your baby needs to be able to support his head before you introduce solids to his diet.
+Moreover, your baby needs to be able to support their head before you introduce solids into their diet.

-Your baby’s neck muscles are fairly weak at birth, so he will need your help to support his head while you hold him.
-At the end of the first month, your baby will be able to turn his head from one side to another while lying down.
-Usually, he will choose the side with more light or where you are.
+Your baby’s neck muscles are fairly weak at birth, so they will need your help to support their head while you hold them, especially in their first month.
+So, at the end of the month, your baby will be able to turn their head from one side to another while lying down.
+Usually, they will choose the side with more light or where you are.

-Your little one may lift his head for a few seconds during tummy time, and turn his head from side to side.
-Between 6 and 8 weeks, if your baby is strong enough, he may raise his head slightly while lying on his back.
-During these months your baby will be able to support and control the wobbling of his head while you hold him, however, it will only be for a while.
+Between the 4 and 12 weeks, your little one may lift their head for a few seconds during tummy time, and turn their head from side to side.
+And between 6 and 8 weeks, if your baby is strong enough, they may raise their head slightly while lying on their back.
+During these months, your baby will be able to support and control the wobbling of their head while you hold them, however, it will only be for a while.

-During these months you will notice that your baby has more control over his head.
-He now can lift it 45 degrees and hold it upright when lying on his tummy.
-At this time, your little one should not have trouble keeping his head aligned with the rest of his body when you hold him.
+During these months you will notice that your baby has more control over their head.
+They now can lift it 45 degrees and hold it upright when lying on their tummy.
+At this stage, your little one should not have trouble keeping their head aligned with the rest of their body when you hold them.

-At around 6 months, the muscles of his neck and neck control will be fully developed!
-So, he will able to lift his head while lying down and support the weight of his head while sitting down as well.
-Once your baby can control his head, he will be able to sit, roll, and crawl.
+At around 6 months, the muscles of the neck and neck control will be fully developed!
+So, your baby will be able to lift their head while lying down and support the weight of the head while sitting down as well.
+Once your baby can control their head, they will be able to sit, roll, and crawl.
 So have the camera ready to record these wonderful milestones!

-If your baby is 3 months old and you notice that he is having trouble to support his head or cannot lift it even a little, make sure to mention it to your pediatrician on your next visit.
-If your baby is premature, he will need more time at each stage of development compared with his peers, but if you’re concerned do not hesitate to consult your pediatrician.
+If your baby is three months old and you notice that they’re having trouble supporting their head or cannot lift it even a little, make sure to mention it to your pediatrician on your next visit.
+If your baby is premature, they will need more time at each stage of development compared with their peers, but if you’re concerned do not hesitate to consult your pediatrician.